hillelbu65/moneyman_GUI-/README.md

 ## for whom?

-made for israeli people that have financial data on spreadsheet, and they want to automatically sort it and and better identify on what and where they spend their money.
+Made for israeli people that have financial data on spreadsheet, and they want to automatically sort it and and better identify on what and where they spend their money.

 ## Why?